stuycs-gh-classrooms/nxtm-p02-pd09-super-cool-ppl/README.md

 ---

 ### Project Description
-Provide a high-level description of your project.
-Include explanatory links if you think they will be helpful.
+Whack-a-mole.
+There will be "moles" that show up in random places in the window, and the player will have to click them within a certain time frame to earn points.
+After missing 3 moles, they're out.
+If they successfully whack 10 moles, they will get smaller.

 ### Skill Usage
-Explain what skills from this semester you will be using in this project, and how they will be used.
+We will be using mouse control, random locations, shapes, classes, etc.

 ### Controls
 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+- space = pause
+- r = reset

 Mouse Control:
-- Mouse movement:
+- Mouse movement: pointer moves with mouse.
-- Mouse pressed:
+- Mouse pressed: if on mole, points will increase; if not, lives will decrease.

 ### Classes
 What classes will you be creating for this project?
 Include the instance variables and methods that you believe you will need.
 You will be required to create at least 2 different classes.
 If you are going to use classes similar to those we've made for previous assignments, you will have to add new features to them.

+class Mole
+- int xcor
+- int ycor
+- int size
+- boolean pressed
+- int countdown

+class Pointer
+- int size
+- int lives
+- int xcor
+- int ycor